-Flahavan’s was crowned champion at the recent SEAI Energy Awards
+Flahavan’s was crowned champions at the recent SEAI Energy Awards

 Flahavan’s was crowned champion at the recent SEAI Energy Awards, in the Small and Medium Business category.